El Monte station (Los Angeles Metro)

-El Monte Station is a large regional bus station in the city of El Monte, California, United States, adjacent to Interstate 10, serving the Metro J Line, Foothill Transit, Greyhound Lines, and El Monte Transit.
-It is the Metro J Line's eastern terminus.
+El Monte station is a large regional bus station in the city of El Monte, California, located adjacent to Interstate 10.
+It serves the Los Angeles Metro Busway's J Line, as well as Foothill Transit, Greyhound Lines, and El Monte Transit buses.
+It is the J Line's eastern terminus.

 History

-The El Monte Busway was conceived in 1969 as a way to allow travelers to avoid traffic on Interstate 10 (San Bernardino Freeway), promising an 18-minute trip between El Monte and Downtown Los Angeles, compared to 35-45 minutes in the general-purpose lanes.
+The El Monte Busway was conceived in 1969 as a way to allow travelers to avoid traffic on Interstate 10 (San Bernardino Freeway), promising an 18-minute trip between El Monte and Downtown Los Angeles, compared to 35–45 minutes in the general-purpose lanes.
 At the El Monte end of the line, a $945,000 terminal would be built, then described as the world’s first bus rapid transit station.
 The station was described as having a "Space Age" design, stemming from its unique circular shape billed as providing easy access for buses from both directions.
 The station opened on July 14, 1973.

-The service was popular and by 1975, the El Monte station was serving 12,000 passengers per day.
+The service was popular and by 1975, El Monte station was serving 12,000 passengers per day.
 For commuters, they could park their cars in one of the parking lots, then hop on a bus for the traffic-free ride to downtown Los Angeles.
 The parking lots had to be expanded several times in order to meet demand.
 For those not in cars, the station was an important transit transfer point, in express services to downtown, local and express buses fanned out to the north, east and south of the station.

 Ridership would continue to grow over the next few decades, and the station would continue to age.
-By 2006, the El Monte Busway was being used by 40,000 passengers on 1,100 bus trips per day, and the El Monte Station had become the busiest bus station west of Chicago and was operating well beyond its originally intended capacity.
+By 2006, the El Monte Busway was being used by 40,000 passengers on 1,100 bus trips per day, and El Monte station had become the busiest bus station west of Chicago and was operating well beyond its originally intended capacity.
 In an effort to relieve overcrowding, Metro opened six new bus bays in the parking lot just west of the main station in 2006.